-Valve Lifters, Hydraulic And Mechanical.
-So, what is the big difference.
+Valve Lifters, Hydraulic And Mechanical (solid).
+So, what is the real difference.

-Both hydraulic and mechanical valve lifters have the same job, but do it differently.
+Both, hydraulic and mechanical (solid) valve lifters, have the same job, but do it differently.

 They both follow the contour of the camshaft lobe and transfer that motion, to open and close the valves.

-It does this by filling and emptying the lifter with engine oil, through a metering orifice and a check valve.
-In a hydraulic lifter, the seat moves by means of a hydraulic valve and oil pressure, within the lifter.
+They work by filling and emptying the lifter with engine oil, through a metering orifice and a check valve.
+In a hydraulic lifter, the seat moves, by means of a hydraulic valve and oil pressure, within the lifter.

 When the lifter is filling with oil, it is pumping up.
 When the oil is exiting the lifter, it is bleeding or leaking down.